benjamin-recht/benjamin-recht.github.io/_posts/2018-02-14-reinforce.md

 where $\omega$ is a normally distributed random vector with mean zero and identity covariance.
 The expected norm of this stochastic gradient is $\frac{\sqrt{d} \|z\|}{\sigma}$.
 That's actually quite large!
 The norm of the gradient is proportional to $d$.

 Many people have analyzed the complexity of this method, and [it is indeed not great](http://alekhagarwal.net/bandits-colt.pdf) and strongly depends on the dimension of the search space.
-If the function values are noisy, even for convex functions, the convergence rate is $O((d^2/T)^{-1/3})$, and this assumes you get the algorithm parameters exactly right.
-For strongly convex functions, you can possibly eke out a decent solution in $O((d^2/T)^{-1/2})$ function evaluations, but this result is also rather fragile to choice of parameters.
+It also depends on the largest magnitude reward $B$.
+If the function values are noisy, even for convex functions, the convergence rate is $O((d^2B^2/T)^{-1/3})$, and this assumes you get the algorithm parameters exactly right.
+For strongly convex functions, you can possibly eke out a decent solution in $O((d^2B^2/T)^{-1/2})$ function evaluations, but this result is also rather fragile to choice of parameters.
+Finally, note that just adding an constant offset to the reward dramatically slows down the algorithm.
+If you start with a reward function whose values are in $[0,1]$ and you subtract one million from each reward, this will increase the running time of the algorithm by a factor of a million, even though the ordering of the rewards amongst parameter values remains the same.

 Note that matters only get worse as we bring in dynamics.
 The policy gradient update for LQR is very noisy, and its variance grows with the simulation length $L$.
 Moreover, the search for $\vartheta$ is necessarily nonconvex if one is searching for a simple static policy.
 While this could work in practice, we already have so many hurdles in our face that it suggests we should look for an alternative.